 The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
 At Hodge Hill Primary School, these values are also integral to our vision and values.
 As well as promoting British values, the opposite also applies: we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British values.

 Below are just a few examples of how we promote British values:

 Democracy is central to how Hodge Hill Primary School operates so it is fundamental that children, parents and staff are given opportunities for their voices to be heard.
 We embed this in many different ways:

-Parent surveys/questionnaires are conducted at parents’ evening and at the end of the year.
+Parent surveys/questionnaires are conducted at 'Pop Up' events parents’ evening and at the end of the year.
 Parents are encouraged to identify what the school is doing well in and how we can improve further.
 We value and take on board all suggestions and aim to address them.

 Our School Council will represent the views of all our pupils.
 It gives children the opportunity to make their voices heard and feel part of the whole school community.